 Racial Justice Work at UUCLB

-Our minister, Rev. Mitra Rahnema, often reminds us of the importance of “centering the margins” in our congregational life.
+Our former minister often reminded of the importance of “centering the margins” in our congregational life.
 People are marginalized in many ways, because of gender, sexual orientation, race, ethnicity, disability, socioeconomic status, and more.
 When we center the margins, those of us in the dominant culture step back, listen, and find our humility.
 Those of us who have been marginalized are invited to step forward, into leadership, into our own strengths.
 We all step into beloved community.

-Rev. Mitra has particularly encouraged us to make the work of racial justice both an activist passion and a spiritual practice.
-We have taken this commitment to heart.
+We encourage everyone to make the work of racial justice both an activist passion and a spiritual practice.
+Many of us have taken this commitment to heart.
 Not only do we work to make racial justice a reality in our church community, we work to realize it in the wider community.

 The Unitarian Universalist Church of Long Beach is in one of the most diverse cities in the country.
 Unfortunately, residents in this vibrant city who are persons of color still encounter discrimination and bigotry.